dylangentile/Simplang/CHECKLIST.md

 - Functions: FALSE
 - Pointers: FALSE
 - Now that you've got pointers, you need to clean their memory up: COLLECTED GARBAGE: FALSE
 - make a descision about oop vs psuedo-functional(I like state, it keeps things interesting).
-Probably pull a bjarne and do both: FALSE
+Probably pull a bjarne and do both(works for python too): FALSE
 - Multiple files plz: FALSE
 - Make it compile: FALSE